 Can wind energy be stored?

-What is the cheapest storage method?
+What is the cheapest way to store wind energy?